sanjaysikder/Download-HTML-Report-to-PDF/Download-HTML-Report-to-PDF README.md

-# 📄 Generate PDF from HTML in Oracle APEX using html2pdf.js
+# 📄 Generate PDF from HTML Report in Oracle APEX using JavaScript Library

 This guide helps you integrate a **"Download PDF"** feature in your Oracle APEX application using html2pdf.js.